chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```

 ## Implicit Streams
+We call implicit streams the ones that are defined in terms of their own merit and not with procedures that generate elements
+one by one like `fib-gen` that we have seen above.

+Let's see an example, we want to define a stream of powers of two and find the fifth one which is 16.

 ```scheme
 ; Powers of two are 2^0, 2^1, 2^2, 2^3, 2^4...
 I.e. 1, 2, 4, 8, 16...